filamentphp/filament/packages/forms/docs/03-fields/09-file-upload.md

 ### Presigned Upload URLs

 If you're using a s3-compatible storage provider, you can also enable [presigned uploads](https://docs.aws.amazon.com/AmazonS3/latest/userguide/PresignedUrlUploadObject.html).
 Presigned uploads allow you to upload files directly to s3, without having to go through your server.
-This can be useful for large files, or if you're using a serverless architecture like Laravel Vapor.
+This can be useful for large files, or if you're using a serverless architecture like AWS Lambda.

 ```php
 FileUpload::make('attachment')